Leading the world in polo mallet technology

 In order to balance each mallet perfectly, we make a complete range of shafts to suit very light (430 gram) mallets, right through to high goal heavy weights.
 Longer shafts even require a different flex action to shorter ones.
 However we’re able to create virtually identical mallets, time after time.
 This in itself is a huge advantage to the user which is not achievable with cane mallets.
 Unlike canes, the shafts never need straightening and are impervious to climatic conditions.

-The new Mango wood heads coupled with the Fibercane shafts are a perfect match and fitted as standard although Argentine tipa heads are available.
-We have a quality supply and stringent selection process which is critical to the performance of the end product.
-Cigar head weights range from 160 grams upwards.
+We have a quality supply of Argentine Tipa heads and stringent selection process which is critical to the performance of the end product.
+Cigar head weights range from 170 grams upwards.

 Our large diameter arena mallet heads are hugely popular in Arena and snow polo.
 More UK arena players use the Fibercane mallet than any other brand.
 As the picture demonstrates, the larger diameter area ball requires a proportionately larger head.
 We make two patterns of Arena heads, a 52 mm cigar pattern and a 58 mm fat bottomed Skene pattern which is more popular.
 The arena mallets are generally stiffer and lighter than outdoor polo mallets with head weights from 160-190 grams preferred.